gabrielcolmena/iOSApps/RainyShine/README.md

 RainyShine is a weather app that uses

+* Auto-layout apple's system
 * [Open weather map](http://openweathermap.org/) REST API for get weather data
-* Alamofire library for consumes that data
+* Alamofire library for get that data
 * CoreLocation service for get the current device geolocation